Panna Cotta Pie with Lingonberries and Chocolate Ganache

-Panna Cotta Pie with Lingonberries and Chocolate Ganache is a creamy, silky Italian dessert in a pie version.
+Panna Cotta Pie with Lingonberries and Chocolate Ganache is a white creamy pudding-like dessert, in a pie version.
 A combination of classic panna cotta and cheesecake whipped together and chilled in a walnut graham cracker crust, makes this a luscious and delicious dessert to serve anytime.
 Yum!

-Bonus!
-There is a sweet filling inside this white pudding-like dessert, and it is a layer of sweet and tart lingonberries jam.
-And topped with a bittersweet chocolate ganache, making this an elegant pie to serve for the holidays.
+Finally, this dessert is topped with a bittersweet chocolate ganache, making this an elegant pie to serve for the holidays.

-The chocolate ganache on top is made with bittersweet dark chocolate, butter and heavy cream.
-And it takes this pie to the next level, complimenting its creamy white filling.
+The chocolate ganache on top is made with bittersweet dark chocolate, butter, and heavy cream.
+And it takes this pie to the next level, complementing its creamy white filling.

 The best surprise I think in this pie is the sweet and tart flavors of the lingonberries with every bite.